-As noted earlier, cognitive psychology is part of a more comprehensive and integrative discipline known as cognitive science.
-Therefore, cognitive psychology is closely related to other disciplines such as anthropology, neuro-anatomy, artificial intelligence, and philosophy, among other aspects, encompassed by cognitive science.
-Accordingly, the decline of behaviorism as the basis for studying behavior led to the integration of separate disciplines to form one primary subject, cognitive science, which provides the theoretical foundation for investigating and understanding complex behaviors.
+As noted earlier, cognitive psychology is part of comprehensive and more integrative discipline known as cognitive science.
+Therefore, cognitive psychology is closely related to other disciplines such neuro-anatomy, anthropology, artificial intelligence, and philosophy, among other aspects, encompassed by cognitive science.
+Accordingly, the decline of behaviorism as the basis for studying behavior led to the integration of separate disciplines to form one primary subject, cognitive science, which provides the theoretical foundation investigating and understanding complex behaviors.